 Precise temperature control during fermentation is a critical aspect of brewing high quality beer but it can be challenging to achieve, especially in warm climates where cold tap water is not available.
-BREWHA's Water, Beer and Wort Chiller is an excellent chiller that is perfect for regulating fermentation by running cold water through the 3-in-1 jacket.
+BREWHA's Water, Beer and Wort Chiller is an excellent chiller that is perfect for regulating fermentation by running cold water through the 3-in-1 or 4-in-1 fermenter jacket.
 Some brewers, however, may want to regulate temperature through a cold room.
 This article was written by BREWHA customer Jim from Tulsa, OK, and describes why he repurposed a small closet in his house to make a cold room and provides instructions on how he did it.

 I have thoroughly enjoyed reading the posts on Home Brew Talk about the 3-in-1.
 However the way others have been keeping fermentation temperatures under control just didn’t appeal to me, for one reason, the temperature seemed to fluctuate too much.
 So I have gone in another direction—I decided to cool a room to the desired temperature so the liquid will take longer to change temperature and will tend to stay steady.